diamond painting is an easy and enjoyable activity for crafters young and old.

 July 16, 2020

 Queensbridge House is located in the Mansion House area of the City of London.
-The project consists of five buildings which occupy locations to the north, south and directly over Upper Thames Street.
-Our scope included the soft strip, asbestos removal, temporary works installation and demolition of all five buildings.
+The project consists of five buildings that occupy locations to the north, south, and directly over Upper Thames Street.
+Our scope included the soft strip, asbestos removal, temporary works installation, and demolition of all five buildings.
 As a key arterial route through London, Upper Thames Street remained live and fully operational during the demolition process.

 In addition to the standard statutory demolition approvals, a number of additional constraints applied to this project, which all required formal approval prior to commencement.

 These included Environment Agency and Port of London Authority approvals associated with working ad- jacent to the Thames River waterway; Transport for London and City of London approval associated with the demolition of the Queensbridge House bridged structure over a live major traffic thoroughfare and an unprecedented number of scheduled monuments (four in total) on one project requiring statutory English Heritage consent to carry out works anywhere in the vicinity.